-Dedicated Mobile Nursing Home Abuse & Neglect Attorney
+Dedicated Nursing Home Abuse & Neglect Attorney In Mobile, AL

 Caring for parents, grandparents and other loved ones who have lost the ability to care for themselves can be challenging, and often times the needs of a loved one exceed what can be provided at home.
 Whether our loved one needs skilled nursing care or assisted living, we trust their care to professionals whom we expect to provide for their medical care and daily living needs while treating them with dignity and respect.
 Sadly, this is not always the case.
 Treating our elders and vulnerable family members in nursing homes with abuse or neglect is simply unforgiveable, and the Law Office of Gary W. Fillingim is dedicated to putting an immediate stop to nursing home abuse and neglect in Mobile, holding those facilities and staff accountable for their actions, and seeing that victims and their families are compensated for the harm inflicted on them.

 Quality of Mobile Nursing Homes

 Medicare evaluates nursing homes across the country according to a five-star rating system based on health inspections and complaints, staffing (nurses, nursing assistants and physical therapists) and quality measures of care, such as whether residents are in pain, are losing weight, or have received flu shots at the appropriate time.
 Of the 20 nursing homes located within 25 miles of Mobile, fully one-half are rated by Medicare as Below Average, with four facilities rated Much Below Average and receiving only one star on Medicare’s five-star scale.